 Logging requirements:

-1. Waypoint 1.
-Take photo with you or a personal item with your geoname at the top of the steps.
+1. Attach a photo with you or a personal item with your geoname at the top of the steps to your log.
 See spoilerpicture.
 It has to show the golden items just behind you and the top of the stupa.

-Logs without fulfilling both (picture in the log and answer in a personal message or mail) will be deleted.
+Logs without the picture in your log will be deleted.
 Photoshop pictures are not accepted.

 More about the Swayambhunath